Connect with us

 RELATED: Top 10 Tallest Buildings in the World

-This verdict has, however, triggered a backlash from developers who argue that comparing environmental performance of skyscrapers to shorter buildings is a complex exercise that should be backed by scientific research.
+This verdict has, however, triggered a backlash from developers who argue that comparing the environmental performance of skyscrapers to shorter buildings is a complex exercise that should be backed by scientific research.

-“If you compare a 60m-tall building with a 30m-tall building, obviously you need more materials for the 60m-tall building but in fact you should be comparing the 60m-tall building with two 30m-tall buildings,” Engineer Franck Boutté, who won the Grand Prix de l’Urbanisme from the State last year said in an interview.
+“If you compare a 60m-tall building with a 30m-tall building, obviously you need more materials for the 60m-tall building but you should be comparing the 60m-tall building with two 30m-tall buildings,” Engineer Franck Boutté, who won the Grand Prix de l’Urbanisme from the State last year said in an interview.

 “There are lots of myths on the question of height but no serious scientific studies on the subject,” he said.